Academic Policies and Procedures for Graduate Students[ top ]

-- A graduate student whose cumulative grade-point average falls below 3.0 may be enrolled subsequently only on a probationary status.
-While on probation, the student is responsible for meeting on a regular basis (at least once each semester) with the appropriate director of graduate studies to review academic performance and progress toward a return to good standing.
-A graduate student may spend a cumulative maximum of three semesters (excluding summer or winter sessions) on probation.
+A graduate student whose cumulative grade-point average falls below 3.0 may be enrolled subsequently only on a probationary status, with the graduate program's written approval.
+While on probation, the student must meet at the outset of the semester with the director of graduate studies to review academic performance and progress toward a return to satisfactory standing.
+A graduate program may only continue a student with a cumulative GPA below 3.0 on probation for a maximum of three semesters (excluding summer sessions) except in extraordinary circumstances.

-- A graduate student whose cumulative grade-point average falls below 2.6 is considered in academic jeopardy, as well as on probation.
+A graduate student whose cumulative grade-point average falls below 2.6 will be considered in academic jeopardy as well as on academic probation.
 Students may be in academic jeopardy for only one semester.

-Students in the PharmD program in the SOPPS will be assessed for academic probation/academic jeopardy status according to the policies and procedures described in the SOPPS section of the Bulletin.
+Students in the PharmD program in the School of Pharmacy and Pharmaceutical Sciences (SOPPS) will be assessed for academic probation/academic jeopardy status according to the policies and procedures described in the SOPPS section of the Binghamton University Bulletin.
 PharmD students must maintain a 2.50 average to avoid academic probation/academic jeopardy.

 Policy on Graduate Student Severance or Removal of Support